augustinas1/MomentClosure.jl/docs/src/api/momentclosure_api.md

 numspecies
 numparams
 numreactions
-get_S_mat
+netstoichmat
 ```

-Moreover, we include one slight extension of the Catalyst API:
+Moreover, we include one tiny extension of the Catalyst API:

 ```@docs
 propensities